sensu/sensu-perf/README.md

 backend1):

-_NOTE: It is recommended to create 4 checks at a time, one for each subscription, this gives etcd some time to allocate pages etc._
+_NOTE: It is recommended to create 4 checks at a time, one for each subscription, this gives etcd some time to allocate pages etc. After etcd has had a chance to "warm up", it's generally safe to be more aggresive with check creation._

 ```
 ssh backend1